 Save for an ultra-marathon, then, what else can you do to limit the caloric damage you’ll be doing tomorrow?

-“If you’re going to opt to get your workout in early, opt for weight training with free weights,” suggests Damien Jones, a personal trainer in L.A.
+“If you’re going to opt to get your workout in early, opt for weight training with free weights,” suggests Damien Brown, a personal trainer in L.A.
 “Not only will a mix of squats, deadlifts and presses with limited rest between sets burn calories, but they should also accelerate how quickly your body burns carbs for fuel — giving you a nice hole you can fill with everything you’ll be eating later.”

 That said, if your plan is to work out after your big meal, you’ll want to try something a little different.
-“After you’re done eating, try doing a HIIT session — if you think you can get through it without throwing up,” says Jones.
+“After you’re done eating, try doing a HIIT session — if you think you can get through it without throwing up,” says Brown.
 HIIT, or High Intensity Interval Training, like a 90-second circuit of burpees, kettlebell swings, air squats and lunges (among many other combinations), can burn calories and boost your metabolism — meaning everything you just ate will continue to burn off for hours after you’re done working out.
-“Do a HIIT circuit for 30 minutes to an hour,” Jones instructs.
+“Do a HIIT circuit for 30 minutes to an hour,” Brown instructs.
 “It’ll kick your ass, but it’ll make you feel better about what you just ate, too.”

 Fact is, there’s little chance you’ll be able to completely work off all 10 pounds of savory turkey, buttery sides and sweet, sweet desserts you’re definitely going to devour tomorrow afternoon.
 But with a little forethought — and a bit more than a turkey trot — those 10 pounds don’t have to stick around your waistline all winter either.